Advertisement

 Heart failure

 When you have heart failure, it means your heart is too weak to supply blood to the rest of your body.
-There are many different causes, including coronary artery disease (CAD) and high blood pressure.
-CAD develops when cholesterol, plaque, or other substances build up and narrow the arteries, hampering blood flow.
+There are many different causes, including high blood pressure and coronary artery disease (CAD), the most common type of heart disease in the United States.
+CAD develops when fatty deposits called cholesterol plaque build up and narrow the arteries that bring blood to the heart, decreasing blood flow.

 People with heart failure can have a number of symptoms, like fatigue and coughing.
-Shortness of breath is another sign, and it may worsen when you lie down.
+Difficulty breathing is another sign, and it may worsen when you lie down.

 "Heart conditions like heart failure can disrupt your sleep," Ilustre says.
 “When your heart’s not pumping well enough, fluid can back up into your lungs, causing you to have trouble breathing.”

-If you have breathing problems when it’s time to hit the hay, speak with your healthcare provider (HCP) and get prompt treatment if necessary.
+If you have breathing problems when it’s time to go to sleep, speak with your healthcare provider (HCP) and get prompt treatment if necessary.
 Keeping your head elevated with an extra pillow or two may be helpful in the meantime.

-Be sure to let a healthcare provider (HCP) know if you have other problems sleeping at night, or if you snore.
+Be sure to let an HCP know if you have other problems sleeping at night, or if you snore.
 You may need to be tested for sleep apnea.
-That’s a separate condition in which your breathing pauses or becomes too shallow during periods of sleep.
+That’s a separate condition in which your breathing repeatedly pauses or becomes shallow for brief periods of time during sleep, then restarts.

 doctor checking patient's heartbeat